-7.7.13 Alternatively, it may also be possible to manage access through a sensitive area, for example using guide fencing or posts to lead people away from damaged areas that need time to recover.
+- 7.7.12 Concerns about trampling on sensitive areas of grassland are best managed by providing more suitable alternative routes or by drawing the public's attention to alternatives that already exist through carefully placed signs and other directional indicators. - 7.7.13 It may also be possible to manage access through a sensitive area, for example using guide fencing or posts to lead people away from damaged areas that need time to recover.
 This is preferable to stabilisation or drainage work which may damage the features of concern.